My Quiet Kitchen

 2. In a separate bowl whisk together the pea protein powder, baking powder, cocoa powder, and oats.
 Combine the wet and dry ingredients, and fold in the chocolate chips, if using.

 3. Scoop up approximately 3 tablespoons of dough per cookie.
-If you have a 1.5 Tbsp cookie scoop that makes it easy.
+If you have a 1.5 tablespoon cookie scoop that makes it easy.
 Just put two scoops of dough in your palm, squeeze them together, and roll it into a smooth ball.

 4. Gently flatten each cookie into shape, then use a fork to flatten them even more and create a criss-cross pattern on top.